 You’ll be able to enjoy a partly shaded spot where you can get out of the sun no matter which site you choose, and they are all within walking distance of Hogback Pond as well as Mud Pond.
 Pets are welcome as long as you keep them properly restrained while you are visiting the park.
 Pets are not allowed on the beach.
 Three of these sites are ADA accessible, as is the nearest restroom.
 Reservations can be made up to 11 months in advance.

 Greenfield State Park Campground

 Stay at the Greenfield State Park Campground and experience rustic New Hampshire.
-This pet-friendly, primitive-style campground offers guests back in gravel sites from 20 to 38 feet in length.
+This pet-friendly, primitive-style campground offers guests back-in gravel sites from 20 to 38 feet in length.
 Each space has a grill and a fire ring.
 There are no hookups, but the campground has potable water and a dump station.
 In addition to RV amenities, there are restrooms and showers located conveniently throughout the area.
-Please silence your generators during the park’s quiet hours from 10:00 pm to 7:00 am.
+Please silence your generators during the park’s quiet hours from 10 PM to 7 AM.

 Seasonal activities in Greenfield State Park

-Spend the day fishing on Otter Lake, one of the bigger bodies of water in Greenfield State Park.
+Spend the day fishing on Otter Lake, the biggest body of water in Greenfield State Park.
 The small, 135-acre lake has both shoreline fishing and boat fishing.
 If you bring a boat, be aware that Otter Lake requires that motorized boats stay at trolling speed or lower.
 The park offers limited trailer parking near the boat ramp, and the boat ramp is considered narrow.
-Fish for yellow perch, smallmouth bass, largemouth bass, bluegill, chain pickerel, and brown bullhead.
+Otter Lake has fish like yellow perch, smallmouth bass, largemouth bass, bluegill, chain pickerel, and brown bullhead.
 For licensing information, contact New Hampshire Fish and Game.